dqops/dqo/docs/command-line-interface/table.md

 ___
 ### **dqo table import**

+Import tables from a specified database

 **Description**

-Import tables from a specified database
+Import the tables from the specified database into the application.
+It allows the user to import the tables from the database into the application for performing various database operations.

 **Command-line synopsis**